Bhat-Gurunandan/ajeeb-goa/markdown/04_chapter-4.md

 **1961**
-: Yet another Code of 660 articles was promulgated, by legally abolishing the *Bhous* and the government taking up the responsibility of administering the Communidades.[^11]
+: Yet another Code of 660 articles was promulgated, by legally abolishing the *bhous* and the government taking up the responsibility of administering the Communidades.[^11]

 This was the last nail in the coffin of the age-old *Gaunkari*